gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

     - in the first element, the Group Identifier (Gid) of the group to join under the Group Manager.
 The value of this identifier may not fully coincide with the Gid value currently associated to the group, e.g. if the Gid is composed of a variable part such as a Group Epoch (see Appendix C of {{I-D.ietf-core-oscore-groupcomm}}).

     * in the second element, which MUST be present, the role(s) that the joining node intends to have in the group it intends to join.
-Roles and their combinations are defined in {{I-D.ietf-core-oscore-groupcomm}}, and indicated as "multicaster", "listener" and "purelistener".
+Possible values are: "requester"; "listener"; and "pure listener".
+Possible combinations are: "requester and listener"; and "requester and pure listener".
 Multiple roles are specified in the form of a CBOR array.

 * The "aud" parameter MUST be present and is set to the identifier of the Group Manager.